3 New Spain & New France

 That changed by the mid-18th century when British Americans pushed their frontier into western Pennsylvania near France’s Ft.
 Duquesne, where the confluence of the Allegheny and Monongahela Rivers forms the Ohio River at present-day Pittsburgh.
 (I use the term British now instead of English because, in 1707, England and Wales unified with Scotland to form Great Britain.)
 Virginia Governor Robert Dinwiddie sent a small regiment there to warn off the French, who had claimed the Ohio Valley for their king in 1749.
 In one of the unlikelier coincidences in American history, the first Brit to fire a shot was none other than twenty-two-year-old Lt.
 Col. George Washington, whose Virginia Regiment ambushed the French at Jumonville Glen in 1754.
 After the French defeated Washington’s regiment at Fort Necessity two months later, the British sent a full army in 1755 to take control of North America once and for all.

 This last of the Imperial Wars, known in America as the French & Indian War, was just one theater in the global Seven Years’ War that the British, French, and other Europeans fought across the West Indies/South America, India, Africa, and Asia (the Philippines).
 In North America, the British got off to a troubling start.
 Ignoring the advice of Americans familiar with Indian warfare, the British and their skeptical colonial subjects under Edward Braddock marched west across Pennsylvania toward Ft.
 Duquesne in bright red uniforms with drums and bugles announcing their every move.
 British soldiers wore their namesake “redcoats” to mitigate friendly fire amidst cannon and musket smoke.
 In this case, though, bemused Indian scouts working with the French easily tracked them on both sides.
-As the British spread out to cross the Monongahela River Indians pinched them in a crossfire that destroyed almost their entire army, including Braddock, who took a musket ball in the lung.
+As the British spread out to cross the Monongahela River a coalition of Native Americans pinched them in a crossfire that destroyed almost their entire army, including Braddock, who took a musket ball in the lung.
 Daniel Boone and Washington (Braddock’s aide) were among those colonials lucky enough to escape.
 Washington was nicked several times but didn’t sustain any serious injuries.
 Meanwhile, Ben Franklin marched an army, including his son, to Lehigh Gap outside Philadelphia to rebuild forts that helped protect that city.

-Braddock’s Defeat was one of the most inglorious in English-British military history but it taught them the importance of Indians.
-Prior to their siege of Fort Duquesne (later Fort Pitt), they feigned friendship with the Delaware Indians and gave them blankets infected with smallpox.
+Braddock’s Defeat was one of the most inglorious in English-British military history but it taught them the importance of Native Americans.
+Prior to their siege of Fort Duquesne (later Fort Pitt), they feigned friendship with the Delawares and gave them blankets infected with smallpox.
 Colonel Henry Bouquet wrote to General Jeffrey Amherst, “I will try to inoculate the bastards with some blankets that may fall into their hands, and take care not to catch the disease myself.”
 Amherst approved along “with any other method that can serve to extirpate the execrable race.”
 Some captains traded infected blankets and handkerchiefs to Delawares, but it’s unclear how effective their germ warfare was since there was a lot of the disease in the area already.

 Braddock's Defeat Along the Monongahela, 1755